Prem203/PDP-HW1-OOP/README.md

 => I have used splice to delete the prompt from the array of object.

 =>My special feature is that after deleting the prompt, I am providing user to restore the previous array of prompt.
-For this I am storing the older prompt in another array called "cache".
+If user presses 'Y' the previous list will be restored while if the user presses 'N' the updated list of prompts and responses will be displayed.